rajjitlai/rajjitlai/README.md

 - 🤔 I’m interested in Javascript Projects.
 - 💬 Ask me about C++, HTML5, CSS3 or any tech-related stuff.
 - 📫 How to reach me: Check social links below.
 - ⚡ Fun fact: I spend most of my day with coding.
+I love sleeping and 82.

 ## 🌐 Socials